BrettDrawsStuff/Snap/README.md

 Bids are fetched from `apps.api.manifold.xyz/v1/marketplace/listings/{LISTING_ID}/bids`.

-This is the same API Manifold's own Gallery widgets use.
-If the API shape changes or the listing ID changes, update the `LISTING_ID` constant in `src/index.ts`.

 The snap gracefully handles API failures — if Manifold is unreachable, the main card still renders with "No bids yet" and the Place Bid link always works.

 ---